uvapl/terra/README.md

 When running `make`, you should have the `libfoo.a`.

-Next, we go one folder up through `cd ..` and then copy the `libfoo.a` and `foo.h` inside the corresponding folder of the sysroot.tar we extracted earlier:
+Next, we go one folder up through `cd ..` and then copy the `libfoo.a` and `foo.h` to the corresponding folder of the `sysroot.tar` we extracted earlier:

 ```
 $ cp ./libfoo/foo.h ./include